How to Contribute to Code Development

 How Do I Make a Feature Request?

 You may use the Development Portal to make feature requests, just open a new issue and label it as Request.
 The issue will be used to track the discussions about the new feature.
 You should also specify if you are planing to allocate resources to implement the new feature.
-Once the new issue is created, you can bring it up for discussion on the developers mailing list.
+Once the new issue is created, you can bring it up for discussion on the community forum.

 We will try to contact you as soon as possible to have more information and to give you a first feedback about yourRequest issue.
 Please consider that this can take some time, and it is usually not done until the next release cycle at the earliest.
 When we update the roadmap of the project and plan the features for the next release, we prioritize: